acheronfail/apptivator/README.md

 With Apptivator, you can create global hotkeys that will activate chosen apps with a predefined shortcuts.
 This means you can have a shortcut to show/hide any application at any time.

-I created this because I liked iTerm2's concept of a "hotkey" window, but I prefer to use kitty as my main terminal.
-So I created this so I could have a global hotkey to activate/deactivate kitty at the touch of a button.
+I created this because I liked iTerm2's concept of a "hotkey" window, and I wanted to try kitty as my main terminal for a while and found I couldn't live without a window I could activate at any time.
+So, I created this in order to have a global hotkey to activate/deactivate kitty (and any other apps) at the touch of a button.

 ## Installation